xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT4143"/>MT4143: The ObjectiveC class '*' could not be registered, it does not seem to derive from any known ObjectiveC class (including NSObject).
 ### <a name="MT4144"/>MT4144: Cannot register the method '*' since it does not have an associated trampoline.
 Please file a bug report at http://bugzilla.xamarin.com.

 This indicates a bug in Xamarin.iOS.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4145"/>MT4145: Invalid enum '*': enums with the [Native] attribute must have a underlying enum type of either 'long' or 'ulong'.
 ### <a name="MT4146"/>MT4146: The Name parameter of the Registrar attribute on the class '\*' ('\*') contains an invalid character: '\*' (\*).